Lemonnycodes/Advanced-Data-Analysis-and-Predictive-Modeling/README.md

   - Neural Network: 0.53

-## Project 3: Predictive Modeling for Drug Activity Using Ensemble Models and Boosting
+## Predictive Modeling for Drug Activity Using Ensemble Models and Boosting

 **Objective:**
 Enhance the accuracy of predicting the activity of drug compounds using ensemble models and boosting techniques, thereby improving the identification of potential drug candidates.